mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 #### Debezium service configuration

-Once the DB is ready to operate with the Debezium connector, you can configure the connector to your needs.
+Once the DB is ready to operate with the Debezium connector, you need to load the DB2 JDBC driver in the Debezium Server image.
+The template available in the marketplace simplifies how to do it.
+After this, you are ready to configure the connector to your needs.
 As mentioned before, the service provided by the template is configured through the file `application.properties` but we went ahead and linked the necessary variables to your environment variables (please refer to the table in the [overview](#overview) section).

 :::danger